Frequently Asked Questions

 We have an interdisciplinary team made up of a variety of different disciplines.
 Each discipline will be involved in your care at some point in time.
-These disciplines include the following: Physicians, Advanced Nurse Practitioner, Social Worker, RN/LPN’s, Health Care Aides, Dietitian, Occupational Therapist, rehab assistants, general services staff (housekeeping, dietary, laundry), maintenance staff, recreation staff, and unit clerks.
+These disciplines include the following: Physicians, Advanced Nurse Practitioner, Social Worker, RN/LPN’s, Health Care Aides, Dietitian, Occupational Therapist, Physical Therapist, rehab assistants, general services staff (housekeeping, dietary, laundry), maintenance staff, recreation staff, and unit clerks.

 Who do I talk to if I have a concern?

 If you have a concern, please try to speak directly to the staff involved when your concern arises.
 Many concerns can be resolved quickly and satisfactorily this way.
-If the staff member is unable to resolve your concern to your satisfaction, you can contact the department supervisor (i.e. General Services Supervisor, Nursing Supervisor, Occupational Therapist, Recreation Coordinator, etc.).
+If the staff member is unable to resolve your concern to your satisfaction, you can contact the department supervisor (i.e. General Services Supervisor, Nursing Supervisor, Occupational Therapist, Recreation Therapist, etc.).
 Our Care Manager is also available to help resolve concerns that department supervisors are unable to resolve.
 If you are unsure of the appropriate person to speak to you can contact our Social Worker for clarification and direction.

 What happens if I need to see a dentist, eye doctor or a specialist?